5 Ways to Improve Digestion

 - Chewing increases the mucus production in our mouth, stomach and other gastrointestinal tract linings.

-- Chewing increases the section of enzyme salivary amylase which aids in the breakdown of carbohydrates.
+- Chewing increases the secretion of enzyme salivary amylase which aids in the breakdown of carbohydrates.

 - Chewing stimulates the muscle contraction helping us move food along, this is referred to as peristalsis.